intel-analytics/BigDL-2.x/readthedocs/source/doc/UserGuide/develop.md

 ```bash
 $ export MAVEN_OPTS="-Xmx2g -XX:ReservedCodeCacheSize=512m"
 ```
-When compiling with Java 7, you need to add the option “-XX:MaxPermSize=1G”.

 **Build using `make-dist.sh`**

-It is highly recommended that you build Analytics Zoo using the [make-dist.sh script](https://github.com/intel-analytics/analytics-zoo/blob/master/make-dist.sh).
-It will handle the MAVEN_OPTS variable.
+It is highly recommended that you build Analytics Zoo using the [make-dist.sh script](https://github.com/intel-analytics/analytics-zoo/blob/master/make-dist.sh) with **Java 8**.

 You can build Analytics Zoo with the following commands:
 ```bash